nexteraweb/nexteraweb/README.md

 ## 📬 Contact Us

-For inquiries or to explore how NexteraWeb can assist you in creating ThemeForest-approved templates, please reach out at [arakash.developer@gmail.com](mailto:arakash.developer@gmail.com).
+For inquiries or to explore how NexteraWeb can assist you in creating ThemeForest-approved templates.

 ---